 Copyright 2016 James Marsh

-South Branch Root River Fishing Report – November 12, 2024 The stream is flowing near a normal level and clear.
+South Branch Root River Fishing Report – December 18, 2024 The stream is still flowing above above a normal level and lightly stained.
 Good hatches continue to take place.
+Give it a day or two to drop and clear.

 Clarity: clear